mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 3) In the **Home** box, enter the full path to the MATLAB root folder on the remote agent.
 4) Click **Save** to confirm your choices.

-### Install Automatically Using MATLAB Package Manager
+### Automatically Install MATLAB Using MATLAB Package Manager
-To register a specific version of MATLAB as a Jenkins tool using MATLAB Package Manager as the installer, follow these steps.
+To install and register a specific version of MATLAB as a Jenkins tool using MATLAB Package Manager, follow these steps.
 (Automatic installation is supported only on UNIX systems.)

 1) In your Jenkins interface, select **Manage Jenkins > Tools**.
 2) In the **MATLAB installations** section of the **Tools** page, click **Add MATLAB**.
-The section expands and lets you assign a name to your preferred MATLAB version.
+The section expands and lets you register your preferred MATLAB version.
-3) Specify the name you want to assign to the MATLAB version (tool name) in the **Name** box.
+3) In the **Name** box, specify the tool name you want to assign to the MATLAB version.
 (To use MATLAB Package Manager, you must leave the **MATLAB root** box empty.)
 4) Select **Install automatically** and then select `Install Using MATLAB Package Manager` from the **Add Installer** list.
-5) Specify the MATLAB release to install in the **Release** box.
+5) In the **Release** box, specify the MATLAB version to install.
 For details, see [Specify Release](#specify-release).
-6) Specify the products to install in addition to MATLAB in the **Products** box.
+6) In the **Products** box, specify the products to install in addition to MATLAB.
 For details, see [Add Products](#add-products).
 7) To confirm your choices, click **Save** at the bottom of the page.

-For example, configure a Jenkins tool named `Latest` that includes the latest release of MATLAB, MATLAB Test&trade;, and Parallel Computing Toolbox on a Linux or macOS agent.
+For example, configure a Jenkins tool named `Latest` that includes the latest version of MATLAB, MATLAB Test&trade;, and Parallel Computing Toolbox on a Linux or macOS agent.

 ![MATLAB installations section showing how to configure a tool using MATLAB Package Manager.
 The tool is named Latest and installs the latest release of MATLAB, MATLAB Test, and Parallel Computing Toolbox.](https://github.com/user-attachments/assets/96fb6932-14a7-47ce-8f7f-180c7c385209)

 > :information_source: **Notes:**
 > - Before using MATLAB Package Manager, verify that the required software is installed on your UNIX agent.
-For details, see [Required Software](#required-software).
+For details, see [Install Required Software](#install-required-software).
 > - To use the products installed using MATLAB Package Manager, you must first license those products.
 For more information, see [License Installed Products](#license-installed-products).

 #### Specify Release
-When using MATLAB Package Manager, specify the MATLAB release to install (R2021a or later) in the **Release** box of the tool configuration interface:
+When using MATLAB Package Manager, specify the MATLAB version to install (R2021a or later) in the **Release** box of the tool configuration interface:
 - To install the latest release of MATLAB, specify `latest`.
-When you run a build using a tool configured with this value, the plugin automatically uses the latest release of MATLAB at the time of the build.
-If the latest release is newer than the most recent release on the build agent, then the plugin installs the latest release without uninstalling the existing release.
+When you run a build using a tool configured with this value, the plugin automatically uses the latest version of MATLAB at the time of the build.
+If the latest release is newer than the most recent version on the build agent, then the plugin installs the latest release without uninstalling the existing version.
 - To install the latest update of a release, specify only the release name, for example, `R2024a`.
 - To install a specific update release, specify the release name with an update number suffix, for example, `R2024aU4`.
 - To install a release without updates, specify the release name with an update 0 or general release suffix, for example, `R2024aU0` or `R2024aGR`.

 #### Add Products
-When you use a tool configured with MATLAB Package Manager as the installer, the plugin automatically installs MATLAB for you.
+When you configure a specific version of MATLAB as a tool to be installed using MATLAB Package Manager, the plugin automatically installs MATLAB for you.
 However, you can specify additional products to install by populating the **Products** box of the tool configuration interface.

 You can use the **Products** box to install most MathWorks products and support packages.
 For a list of supported products, open the input file for your preferred release from the [`mpm-input-files`](https://github.com/mathworks-ref-arch/matlab-dockerfile/tree/main/mpm-input-files) folder on GitHub&reg;.
 Specify products using the format shown in the input file, excluding the `#product.` prefix.
 For example, to install Deep Learning Toolbox&trade; in addition to MATLAB, enter `Deep_Learning_Toolbox` in the **Products** box.

 If you specify more than one product, separate the names with a space.
-For example, to install MATLAB, Simulink, and Deep Learning Toolbox&trade;, specify the contents of the **Products** box like this:
+For example, to install MATLAB, Simulink, and Deep Learning Toolbox, specify the value of the **Products** box like this:

 `Simulink Deep_Learning_Toolbox`

-#### Required Software
+#### Install Required Software
-Before using MATLAB Package Manager to autmatically install MATLAB and other products, verify that the required software is installed on your Linux or macOS agent.
+Before using MATLAB Package Manager to automatically install MATLAB and other products, verify that the required software is installed on your Linux or macOS agent.

 ##### Linux
 If you are using a Linux agent, verify that the following software is installed on your agent:
-- Third-party packages required to run the `mpm` command — To view the list of `mpm` dependencies, refer to the Linux section of the [Get MATLAB Package Manager](https://www.mathworks.com/help/install/ug/get-mpm-os-command-line.html) page.
+- Third-party packages required to run the `mpm` command — To view the list of `mpm` dependencies, refer to the Linux section of [Get MATLAB Package Manager](https://www.mathworks.com/help/install/ug/get-mpm-os-command-line.html).
 - All MATLAB dependencies — To view the list of MATLAB dependencies, go to the [MATLAB Dependencies](https://github.com/mathworks-ref-arch/container-images/tree/main/matlab-deps) repository on GitHub.
-Then, open the `<release>/<system>/base-dependencies.txt` file for your MATLAB release and your build agent's operating system.
+Then, open the `<release>/<system>/base-dependencies.txt` file for your MATLAB version and your build agent's operating system.

 ##### macOS
-If you are using a macOS agent with an Apple Silicon processor, verify that Java&reg; Runtime Environment (JRE&trade;) is installed on your agent.
+If you are using a macOS agent with an Apple silicon processor, verify that Java&reg; Runtime Environment (JRE&trade;) is installed on your agent.
 For information about this requirement and to get a compatible JRE version, see [MATLAB on Apple Silicon Macs](https://www.mathworks.com/support/requirements/apple-silicon.html).

 #### License Installed Products
 To use the products installed using MATLAB Package Manager in freestyle, multi-configuration, and pipeline projects, you must first license those products.
 This section describes how to license the products using a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) in Jenkins.
 Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.
 You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.

 To license products using a batch licensing token, create a [credential](https://www.jenkins.io/doc/book/using/using-credentials/) from the token and then use the credential in your project.
-For example, to configure a global credential, which can be used anywhere throughout Jenkins, follow these steps:
+For example, to configure a global credential, which you can use anywhere throughout Jenkins, follow these steps:

 1) In your Jenkins interface, select **Manage Jenkins > Credentials**.
 2) In the **Stores scoped to Jenkins** section of the **Credentials** page, click **System**.
 3) On the **System** page, click **Global credentials (unrestricted)**.
-Then, click the **Add Credentials** button on the top-right corner of the page.
+Then, click the **Add Credentials** button at the top-right corner of the page.
-4) On the **New credentials** page, select `Secret text` from the **Kind** list, paste your batch lincensing token into the **Secret** box, and specify the credential ID and description by populating the **ID** and **Description** boxes.
-To save the credential, Click **Create**.
+4) On the **New credentials** page, select `Secret text` from the **Kind** list, paste your batch licensing token into the **Secret** box, and specify the credential ID and description by populating the **ID** and **Description** boxes.
+To save the credential, click **Create**.
  ![New credentials page showing how to create a secret-text credential with matlab-token as the ID and MATLAB batch licensing token as the description.
 The token has been pasted into the Secret box.](https://github.com/user-attachments/assets/d1b36565-718b-4ce5-9fd2-7e90c3ce006a)

-For more information on how to configure a global credential, see [Adding new global credentials](https://www.jenkins.io/doc/book/using/using-credentials/#configuring-credentials).
-For how to use the credential in projects, see [Use MATLAB as a Tool in Freestyle or Multi-Configuration Project](#use-matlab-as-a-tool-in-freestyle-or-multi-configuration-project) and [Use MATLAB as a Tool in Pipeline Project](#use-matlab-as-a-tool-in-pipeline-project).
+For more information on how to configure a global credential, see [Adding new global credentials](https://www.jenkins.io/doc/book/using/using-credentials/#adding-new-global-credentials).
+For information on how to use the credential in projects, see [Use MATLAB as a Tool in Freestyle or Multi-Configuration Project](#use-matlab-as-a-tool-in-freestyle-or-multi-configuration-project) and [Use MATLAB as a Tool in Pipeline Project](#use-matlab-as-a-tool-in-pipeline-project).

 ### Use MATLAB as a Tool in Freestyle or Multi-Configuration Project